Cycling with Down syndrome on a special needs bike

 Van Raam regularly receives nice messages from customers who are happy with their special needs bike.
 Curious about the stories of customers with Down syndrome riding a bike?
 Check out the experiences of Eugène and Koen te Wildt on the Twinny two-wheel tandem, Tessel and Mieke Klinkenberg on the Twinny Plus tricycle tandem and the Boers family on the Kivo child parent tandem.

-"Steven Boers (15) has down syndrome and lives in Zwolle, together with his parents and brothers.
-The Boers family is very active and they like to go out with the Kivo child parent tandem."
+Steven Boers (15) has Down's syndrome and lives in Zwolle, together with his parents and brothers.
+The Boers family is a very active family and they like to go out in the open air together.
+Since 2 years they have the Kivo child parent tandem of Van Raam and they enjoy it to the fullest.
+Mom Martine tells us more about Steven, their Kivo tandem and their experiences with the bike.

 Make a test ride